thoughtbot/design-system/README.md

 documentation site.
 To create documentation:

 1. In the component's folder, create a `documentation` folder.
-1. Inside of that, create an `index.md` file.
+1. Inside of that, create a Markdown file of the same name as the pattern, taking care to not name it `index.md`.
 1. Provide a front-matter entry for `title`.
 1. Inside that file, describe the component.
+1. Create HTML examples by placing HTML files in a sub-folder, taking care to not name them `index.html`.
+1. Provide a front-matter entry for `type: "example"`.
-1. Render examples by using the `example` Hugo shortcode.
+1. Render the examples by using the `example` Hugo shortcode.
+When providing the fileName argumenet, take care to include the subfolder and omit the file extension for the HTML sample.

-Here is an example documentation file for a fictional patetrn called `tbds-thingy` below:
+Here is an example documentation file for a fictional pattern known as `tbds-thingy`:

-*packages/tbds-thingy/documentation/index.md*
+*packages/tbds-thingy/documentation/tbds-thingy.md*
 ```
 ---
 title: "tbds Thingy"